Welcome to the Japan Research Centre

 JRC Steering Committee

-- With over 500 hundred undergraduates and over 100 hundred postgraduates at SOAS whose interdisciplinary studies include an aspect centred on Japan or Japanese no other institution in Europe has such a high concentration of students with a focus on the field.
+- With over 1000 undergraduate and postgraduate students at SOAS whose interdisciplinary studies include an aspect centred on Japan or Japanese no other institution in Europe has such a high concentration of students with a focus on the field.

 - The SOAS library holds some 160,000 monographs for Japanese studies.

-- Editorialship of the highly prestigious journal Japan Forum will be taken on by 4 SOAS faculty members from Sept 2014 - Sept 2017.
+- Editorialship of the highly prestigious journal Japan Forum was taken on by 4 SOAS faculty members from Sept 2014 - Sept 2017.

 Awards and Scholarships